|

 As if waking from a daydream, a chilling thought struck me.

-If a trail of mud and blood is in my room from the window, did we leave bloody breadcrumbs from the woods right back into my room?
+There’s a trail of mud and blood in my room!
+Did we leave bloody breadcrumbs from the woods right back into my room?

 Cautiously, I propped myself up and dared to stand.
-My body sucked—careful couldn’t muffle the very audible crack of my knees.
+My body sucked.
+Nothing could muffle the crack of my knees.

 I froze.